 “I define connection as the energy that exists between people when they feel seen, heard, and valued; when they can give and receive without judgment; and when they derive sustenance and strength from the relationship.”

 “It is an absolute human certainty that no one can know his own beauty or perceive a sense of his own worth until it has been reflected back to him in the mirror of another loving, caring human being.”

 Without empathy, we experience emotional deprivation.

-Emotional reciprocity, love and belonging are essential human needs.
+Emotional reciprocity, love, and belonging are essential human needs.
 We’re born with them.
 We seek relationships for the purpose of fulfilling these needs.
-If these needs are not being met, then mental and physical health will suffer.
+If these needs are not being met, then our mental and physical health suffers.
 People with little or no empathy can not meet these needs.

 We all have fundamental emotional needs, and that does not mean we’re needy (a common accusation of the empathy-challenged) — it means we’re human.

 These are some of our fundamental emotional needs: